-Before coming to EDF as a consultant in 2012, Willow received a Master’s in Environmental Science and Management from the Bren School at UCSB, and before that she received an undergraduate degree in Psychology and spent a handful of years working in Psych research.
-Although Willow found psychology fascinating, she knew her heart was always in conservation science, which led her to make the leap back to environmental science for grad school to work on issues she is passionate about like finding ways to help meet human needs without depleting limited resources or over-burdening the biophysical systems on which we depend.
+Before coming to EDF (first as a consultant in 2012, transitioning to staff in 2018), Willow received a Master’s in Environmental Science and Management from the Bren School at UCSB, and an undergraduate degree in Psychology from the University of Washington.
+Although Willow found psychology fascinating and spent a handful of years working in psych research, she knew her heart was always in conservation science.
+This led her to make the leap back to environmental science for grad school so she could work on issues she is passionate about like finding ways to help meet human needs without depleting limited resources or over-burdening the biophysical systems on which we depend.

 Battista, W., Karr, K., Sarto, N., & Fujita, R. (2017).
 Comprehensive Assessment of Risk to Ecosystems (CARE): A cumulative ecosystem risk assessment tool.
 Fisheries Research, 185, 115–129. https://doi.org/10.1016/j.fishres.2016.09.017

 Battista, W., Kelly, R. P., Erickson, A., & Fujita, R. (2016).
 A Comprehensive Method for Assessing Marine Resource Governance: Case Study in Kāne‘ohe Bay, Hawai‘i.
 Coastal Management, 44(4), 295–332. https://doi.org/10.1080/08920753.2016.1135277